 Below the contribution in terms of CO2 equivalent tons referred to the 3 distinct cases is reported.

 It is evident from the small amount of data that are reported above that the analysis that when Tratos measured CO2 emissions it emerges that there are two crucial factors to keep into account.
 Indeed, when measuring and evaluating CO2 emissions, the origin of the product and the proximity of the product to the clients/customers that will use that product appear to be paramount.
-It is evident how to lower CO2 emissions it is crucial to keep the product close to its end-users; only in this way, the CO2 emissions of the product will not massively increase because of transportation processes.
+It is evident that to lower CO2 emissions it is crucial to keep the product close to its end-users; only in this way, the CO2 emissions of the product will not massively increase because of transportation processes.

-Therefore when you start to measure you start to realise what is sustainable or not, you start to understand what makes a product and thus a company sustainable
+Therefore when you start to measure you start to realise what is sustainable or not, and you start to understand what makes a product and thus a company sustainable

 Find out more about Tratos Environmental measures in the Environmental section in our policies procedures and statements that you can access from below.